odubno/gauss-naive-bayes/README.md

 # Summarize Data

 Prepare the data for modeling.
-Here we calculate descriptive statistics later used in the model.
+Calculate the descriptive statistics that will later be used in the model.

 1. [Mean](#mean)
 2. [Standard Deviation](#standard-deviation)